Menu

 Intent of the ‘Opening Worlds’ curriculum:

-The uniqueness and background of every child is recognise and valued.
+The uniqueness and background of every child is recognised and valued.
 Because of this, our curriculum covers a range of cultural, historical and ethical backgrounds and offers purposeful and meaningful experiences to apply, share and develop this knowledge .
 Our diverse, culturally rich, wide-scoping and rigorous/coherent curriculum is underpinned by the teaching of basic skills, knowledge, concepts and values in a rigorous and coherent way.
 Explicit links to story telling and creativity are made to ensure children to engage and enthuse learners.
 Many enhancement and enrichment activities are used throughout the curriculum to engage learners and create purposeful, high leverage outcomes that give children the opportunity to use and apply their developing knowledge and skills.
 Our aim is to create an environment that prompts curiosity, critical thinking and allows learners to connect strands of learning across all aspects of the curriculum.

 The Structure of the curriculum: